kadenzipfel/audit-portfolio/README.md

 - Disclosed a critical severity finding in the LandX protocol (Immunefi)
 - Disclosed a medium severity finding in an undisclosed AMM protocol
 - Disclosed a medium severity finding in an undisclosed bonding curve protocol
+- Disclosed a medium severity finding in an undisclosed token launch protocol

 ## Competitive Audits